 Jobs and the Economy

 I remain committed to improving the Commonwealth’s economic climate for small business.
 Recognizing that governments do not create private sector jobs, I will continue to sponsor measures that increase competitiveness for our businesses in Southside Virginia and allow our economy to grow.
 Likewise, I will continue to support legislation to reduce excessive regulations which unduly limit entrepreneurial success, while actively recruiting new employers to our region.
-Furthermore, our economy is substantially aided by the insistence on our due share of funds for highway maintenance and the promotion of the future I-73 corridor.

 The Constitution of Virginia requires that the General Assembly provide for a system of public education that is of high quality.
 We know that by meeting this obligation we position our children, and our community, for greater future success.
 To do this, I believe that decisions regarding a child’s education are best addressed by parents and their localities, which should enjoy more options and flexibility.
 I will continue to support improvements to how we assess achievement under the Standards of Learning and provide more avenues for students to learn.
 With regard to higher education, I will continue to vote for measures that reduce tuition costs and remain a servant to the needs of our local institutions.